 ~ Please join us for Sunday Worship ~

-10 am Holy Eucharist Rite II - indoors and livestreamed
+10 am Holy Eucharist Rite II - in-person and livestreamed

 A Message from CCFB about COVID-19:

 The Chester County Food Bank provides an essential service to the community and we will continue to do so taking the recommended COVID-19 precautionary measures for the health and safety of our staff, volunteers, partners and the community.
 We are working with our partner member agencies and food cupboards throughout the county to best serve our neighbors now and planning for ways to meet the increased needs as the situation potentially escalates.